PaulSHahn2/emacssetup/README.md

 need to develop on Windows.

 *emacs* is a second class citizen in this second class OS.
-You will need to install some things to have a chance of getting an full-featured IDE running.
+You will need to install some things to have a chance of getting a full-featured IDE running.
 You can either mess with installing *emacs* as a part of a complete Cygwin, Min32 or Windows UNIX toolkit, or you can try the Windows native version of *emacs*.
 I prefer to run *emacs* in the native version.
 If that doesn't work,